-Every one of us has felt that terrible feeling when we come back from a journey, only to find out our beloved plants have become droopy and are just about surviving.
+We have all felt that dreadful feeling when we return from a trip and find our beloved plants looking droopy and barely surviving.

 But what if there was a way to ensure our green friends stay happy and hydrated even when we're away?